 Method 3: Stretch with some weight

-An option on how to stretch a shirt without water - Apply some weights to manipulate the size of the shirt fabric.
+An option on how to stretch a shirt without water - Apply some paper weights to manipulate the size of the shirt fabric.
+Using paper weights will provide a more even spread on the shirt.
 If you’ve used one of the above methods, you may want to use weights on the shirt to keep it stretched out.
-On the edges of the shirt, place anything with moderate weight that will keep the shirt stretched-out in place.
+On the edges of the shirt, place the paper weights that will keep the shirt stretched-out in place.
 You can also place items inside the shirt depending on where you want the shirt to be stretched out.

 Is stretching a shirt really worth it?